History of Mark Kelly in Timeline

 On December 2, 2020, Mark Kelly cast his first Senate vote, a "no" vote on the nomination of Kathryn C. Davis to the U.S. Court of Federal Claims.

-In 2020, Mark Kelly ran as a moderate candidate and voiced his support for bipartisanship.
+In 2020, Mark Kelly ran as a moderate candidate, voicing support for bipartisanship.

-In 2020, as a candidate, Mark Kelly declared himself as "pro-choice" and received endorsement from Planned Parenthood.
-He voiced his support for codifying Roe v.
-Wade into federal law and expressed that late-stage abortions should be legally protected.
+In 2020, as a candidate, Mark Kelly expressed his pro-choice stance and was endorsed by Planned Parenthood.
+He supports codifying Roe v.
+Wade into federal law and believes that late-stage abortions should be legally protected.

-On January 3, 2021, other senators and representatives elected in 2020 took office.
+On January 3, 2021, most senators and representatives elected in 2020 took office at the opening of the 117th Congress, but Mark Kelly took office earlier.

-In February 2021, Mark Kelly voted to convict Donald Trump for incitement of insurrection during his second impeachment trial and has expressed his disdain for him.
+In February 2021, Mark Kelly voted to convict Donald Trump for incitement of insurrection in his second impeachment trial and has been outspoken in his disdain for him.

 As of 2021, Mark Kelly held over $100,000 of World View stocks through a blind trust.

 In 2021, the League of Conservation Voters gave Mark Kelly a 97% score.
-Also in 2021, a Greenpeace exposé revealed that Kelly was considered "crucial" to ExxonMobil, and he had received funding from ExxonMobil lobbyists.
+A Greenpeace exposé revealed that ExxonMobil considered Kelly "crucial" to the company, and he has received funding from ExxonMobil lobbyists.

 As of October 2022, Mark Kelly has voted in line with President Joe Biden's stated position 94.5% of the time.